hamzaiqbal2000/frontend-hiring-test-2/README.md

 - See their own IP Address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location

-## Bonus:
-- Use Typescript
-- Error tolerant and rate limiting handling for external APIs
--

 # Front-end Style Guide

 ## Layout